Abraham Lincoln’s Favorite Doctor

 —President Abraham Lincoln

 Mary Lincoln was particularly fond of the good doctor (“a most estimable gentleman,” she called him).
 In my readings, I saw several of the First Lady’s letters to Newell, asking him to join the Lincolns for dinners and other various events.
 It was for good reason that she liked having Newell around.
-She had already lost 2 other young sons, Edward (in 1850 at age 4) and Willie (in 1862 at age 12), to illness.
-Tad wouldn’t last much longer either, dying in 1871 at age 18.
+Mrs. Lincoln had already lost 2 other young sons, Edward (in 1850 at age 4) and Willie (in 1862 at age 12), to illness.
+Tad wouldn’t live much longer either, dying in 1871 at age 18.

 Lincoln also named Newell the superintendent of the U.S. Life-Saving Association, NJ District in 1865.
 He had represented the Jersey Shore area (including the Monmouth Beach area) from Sandy Hook to Little Egg Harbor as a US representative.
 When a young doctor, he had watched helplessly from the beach as a ship was wrecked and all passengers perished in a storm.